 See full details for Jonathan and Valerie’s Whole House Remodel in our Portfolio.

-Three or four exterior views are typical for a large renovation or addition, more for new homes.
+Three or four exterior views are typical for a large renovation–more for new home projects.
 Once you settle on an exterior design and style of the home, we will continue the process on the inside of the home and create more 3D renderings.
 Once the entire house is assembled in our software program, we then have the 3D view which allows our clients and contractors to fully understand the home design and within the program we also have all the elements necessary to obtain building permits and create construction blueprints.
 We just simply have to “flatten” the 3D view into the standard, traditional views of plans, elevations, and sections.

 - The plan view is a horizontal slice of the 3D model which reveals the walls, furniture placements, and window and door locations.

 - The exterior elevations are a side view of that very same 3D model.